postmanlabs/labs-docs/src/pages/docs/writing-scripts/pre-request-scripts.md

 > You can define a pre-request script when you first create a collection or folder, or at any time after that.

-To add pre-request scripts to a collection or folder:
+To add pre-request scripts to a collection or folder, do the following:

 1. Select __Collections__ in the sidebar.
 1. Select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px">, then select __Edit__.